Almost ready!

 In The Dark Pattern, two experts in business ethics and decision-making challenge the conventional view that corporate misconduct happens because of a handful of bad actors.
 Instead, the book shows how entire organizations can fall off the moral cliff because a few good people become ethically blind.

 Guido Palazzo is a consultant and professor of business ethics at the University of Lausanne and a business adviser in Switzerland.
-He is a highly cited business ethics scholar.
 His work has been published in the leading management journals such as the Academy of Management Review and the Academy of Management Journal.
-He obtained a PhD in philosophy from the University of Marburg.
+Ulrich Hoffrage is a professor of decision theory at the University of Lausanne.
+He is a highly cited psychologist who builds and tests models of bounded rationality to better understand how people decide and navigate in a social world characterized by risk and uncertainty.
+Both live in Lausanne, Switzerland.

 Guido Palazzo is a consultant and professor of business ethics at the University of Lausanne and a business adviser in Switzerland.
-He is a highly cited business ethics scholar.
 His work has been published in the leading management journals such as the Academy of Management Review and the Academy of Management Journal.
-He obtained a PhD in philosophy from the University of Marburg.
+Ulrich Hoffrage is a professor of decision theory at the University of Lausanne.
+He is a highly cited psychologist who builds and tests models of bounded rationality to better understand how people decide and navigate in a social world characterized by risk and uncertainty.
+Both live in Lausanne, Switzerland.